blinks/ozymandias/README.markdown

      1/2/3/5/8/13 for 1/2/3/4/5/6+ matching factions.
    - All factions on discarded cards are passed to the right.

-Migrate your factions rightwards:
+Migrate your factions:
-- Incoming factions from the left _must_ be placed on cards or passed right.
+- Move as many factions as you like from your cards to the next player counter-clockwise.
-- Existing factions on your cards _may_ be moved as desired.
+- Move all your incoming factions to your cards or the next player counter-clockwise.
-- At least one faction _must_ move at least one card to the right.
 - Cards _may not_ hold more factions than their rank.
 - Cards with factions equal to their rank are in a golden age -- tap them to make that obvious.